 Reduction of Costs

-For example, hiring a plug and play studio that can be taken to any location of your choosing, means that you can broadcast and manage the virtual portion of your event on-site.
-This means you don’t need a whole team of experts and technological solutions to achieve your goals.
+Hiring a plug-and-play studio that you can take to any location of your choice means that you can broadcast and manage the virtual portion of your event on-site.
+It means you don’t need a whole team of experts and technological solutions to achieve your goals.

-When budgets are tight, as they are for many businesses at the moment, hybrid events are a great way to bridge the gap between costs and results.
+When budgets are tight, as they are for many businesses at the moment, hybrid events marketing platforms are a great way to bridge the gap between costs and results.

 One of the very most significant benefits of a hybrid event comes from the data and insight you can collect.
 For instance, at an exclusively in-person event, all you can really do is estimate how many attendees participated in a session, such as a Q&A. On the other hand, hybrid events give event organisers all the data they need to know how many people participated in an event, how engaged they were and who may have dropped out of the session and why.

-Because of the online nature of a hybrid event, you have access to a great deal of trackable information and data which you simply couldn’t measure offline, such as matchmaking data and session interaction, all of which serves to help you refine and improve later content creation efforts.
+Because of the online nature of a hybrid event platform, you have access to a great deal of trackable information and data.
+You could not measure this data offline, such as AI matchmaking data and session interaction, all of which serve to help you refine and improve later content creation efforts.

-If you’re still unsure about the validity of a hybrid event, consider the possible outcomes if your travel arrangements were disrupted again in the future.
-Perhaps it could be another global pandemic, like COVID-19.
-Or, maybe a natural disaster, such as the volcanic eruptions which disrupted the travel plans of nearly 10 million people back in 2010.
+If you’re still unsure about the validity of a hybrid event, consider the possible outcomes if your travel arrangements were disrupted due to some reasons, it can be natural, financial, or physical.

-Without the inclusion of hybrid elements to fall back on, your event would have to be cancelled, which could mean your audience will look for alternative events, not to mention the burden of wasting your own time and resources.
+Without including hybrid elements to fall back on, your event would have to be cancelled, which could mean your audience will look for alternative events, not to mention the burden of wasting your own time and resources.
 The benefit of a hybrid event is that it has flexibility and it is suitable for the needs of all your audience members.

-There are numerous examples of companies that have taken the hybrid event concept and used it to create incredible experiences for both in-person and virtual audiences, for example:
+There are numerous examples of companies that have taken the hybrid event concept and used it to create incredible experiences for the hybrid event audience, for example:

 It’s probably no great shock that the world’s leading live gaming streaming platform is capable of pulling off an incredible hybrid event.

-Every year the site hosts a huge event which brings together live streamers and fans from all corners of the globe, in both a virtual and in-person capacity.
+Every year the site hosts a huge event that brings together live streamers and fans from all corners of the globe, in both a virtual and in-person capacity.

 Riot Games Esports Operations